Intersex rights in Germany: History

 The 12th-century canon law collection known as the Decretum Gratiani states that "Whether a hermaphrodite may witness a testament, depends on which sex prevails" ("Hermaphroditus an ad testamentum adhiberi possit, qualitas sexus incalescentis ostendit.").
 On ordainment, Raming, Macy and Cook found that the Decretum Gratiani states, "item Hermafroditus.
 If therefore the person is drawn to the feminine more than the male, the person does not receive the order.
 If the reverse, the person is able to receive but ought not to be ordained on account of deformity and monstrosity."
 Historical accounts of intersex people are scarce, but 19th-century medical journals document Gottlieb Göttlich, a man who made a living from being studied by medical practitioners, and Karl Dürrge.
 Dürrge also made his living as a medical subject, but his life also illustrates the historical legal tradition.
-Assigned female at birth, Dürrge changed name and designation to male as an adult, in line with articles Articles 19-24 of the Prussian Code of 1792, which enabled hermaphrodites to choose to live as either male or female from the age of majority.
+Assigned female at birth, Dürrge changed name and designation to male as an adult, in line with Articles 19-24 of the Prussian Code of 1792, which enabled hermaphrodites to choose to live as either male or female from the age of majority.

 In the 20th century, the term intersex was coined by the German-born geneticist Richard Goldschmidt.
 In 1932 gynecologist and obstetrician Hans Naujoks performed what was described as the first complete and comprehensive intersex surgery and hormone treatment on a patient with both ovarian and testicular tissue, at the University of Marburg.
 The female patient was described as fully functional after surgery and, starting in 1934, spontaneously menstruated.